ShaoZhang0115/ShaoZhang0115/README.md

 ### Hi there 👋
-- 👩🏻‍💻 I'm a PhD student in Shanghai Jiao Tong University.
+- 👩🏻‍💻 I'm a PhD student at Shanghai Jiao Tong University.
 - 🎮 I'm also a game desginer and an UI/UX designer.
 - 🔭 I’m currently working on Human-AI Collaboration and Game AI (especially Human-AI Co-play).
 - 🌱 I’m currently learning Reinforcement Learning.